 Jump to:Page Content

-As part of comprehensive end-of-life care from VNSNY, we provide specialized services designed to help families cope with the loss of a loved one.
-Our bereavement counselors, social workers, and chaplains are available to help families and loved ones, including children, through this difficult time.
+As part of comprehensive end-of-life care from VNSNY, we provide specialized services designed to help families cope with the illness of a loved one.
+Our social workers and spiritual care counselors are available to help patients and their loved ones through this difficult time.

 To find a VNSNY bereavement support group near you, click on the link for the most recent VNSNY Bereavement Newsletter on the right-hand side of this page.